ARCHER2-HPC/archer2-website/ecse/calls/index.md

 with [the technical evaluation form](ARCHER2_eCSE02_TechnicalEvaluation.docx) and [the project proposal template](ARCHER2_eCSE02_ProposalTemplate.docx).
-Each call has its own guidance and associated forms.
+Each call has its own guidance document and associated forms.
 Please ensure that the correct guidance and forms are used for this call.

 If your eCSE proposal is selected for funding, you will be provided